MelissaSmith12/data-science-practice/README.md

 5. AllItemSummary.R - Processes all item reports and generates a package of summary statistics.
 6. Midpoint Webpage parsing.iypub - web scraping project to grab some data for music festival schedule planning
 7. Data Nanodegree Assessment.iypub - assessment project for udacity nanodegree program.
+8. Bay_Area_Bike_Share_Analysis-checkpoint.iypub - modification and exploration of existing code in Python for initial project